-Tonsils & Adenoids
+Tonsils And Adenoids

 Learn more about tonsillitis and adenoiditis, the symptoms associated with it, as well as our treatment options.

-What are tonsils & adenoids?
+What are tonsils and adenoids?

 The tonsils and adenoids play a crucial role in the lymphatic system, which generates white blood cells and antibodies to combat infections.
 Positioned at the rear of the throat, they serve as a protective shield, capturing germs and bacteria before they enter the body.
 On occasion, the tonsils and adenoids can undergo infection, resulting in a condition referred to as tonsillitis or adenoiditis.
-Symptoms associated with these conditions encompass a sore throat, fever, difficulty swallowing, and unpleasant breath.
+Symptoms associated with these conditions encompass a sore throat, fever, swallowing Disorder, and unpleasant breath.
 If left untreated, tonsillitis or adenoiditis can give rise to more severe complications, including respiratory issues or ear infections.

 what are the symptoms & causes of tonsillitis?